3 ways to cultivate your artistic and creative side

 An interesting fact I recently learned is Margaret Atwood is a chronic procrastinator.
 In a recent interview, the celebrated author of The Handmaid’s Tale told psychologist Adam Grant that she often avoids writing by doing laundry, scrolling the news, and even watching Captain Underpants.
 Atwood also says she considers herself lazy.
 But since 1967, she’s published dozens of award-winning novels, short fiction and poetry collections, children’s books, graphic novels, and non-fiction books.

 Atwood’s self-described laziness is clearly at odds with her vast creative output.
-She rationalizes the dichotomy wit this simple equation, which she describes to Grant: “Take the number of years I’ve been alive and divide it by the number of books I’ve written.
+She rationalizes the dichotomy with this simple equation, which she describes to Grant: “Take the number of years I’ve been alive and divide it by the number of books I’ve written.
 They accumulate.”

 Is Atwood productive?
 Who cares!
 She is the mind behind literary masterpieces.
 While she might question her own work habits, what matters to her fans and onlookers is her creativity, or her original voice and perspective on the world.
 Ultimately, it is Atwood’s creative contribution that will endure—not how she crushed her to-do lists.